alicemollon/portfolio/README.md

 The `minifyCSS` task does pretty much the same thing as the js task but instead of using `uglify` it uses the `cssnano` plugin.

+The `jsWatch` task, watches the js task and when its finished makes the browser reload.

+`serve`, simply starts browsersync and then watches for if any of the other tasks run and will then update the browser automtically

-The final task `default`, just runs both the `uglifyJS`, `minifyCSS` the default keyword is a special one in gulp and it means that instead of having to run `gulp default` in the terminal you can juts run `gulp`, this will run the `default` task which runs the other two tasks.
+The final task `default`, just runs both the `serve` task that in turn runs & watches the `uglifyJS`, `minifyCSS` tasks.

+The default keyword is a special one in gulp and it means that instead of having to run `gulp default` in the terminal you can juts run `gulp`, this will run the `default` task which runs the other two tasks.

 And thats all!
 Have fun!